Topi-ab/fpga_accelerated_sim/README.md

 `echo 200000000 > /sys/devices/platform/fpga-region/fpga-region:clocking0/set_rate`<br>
 This will change the clock speed exported from PS to PL to 200 MHz.
 Tested to work.
 250 MHz is already too fast speed.

-`time bash -c "./fpga_app | md5sum"`<br>
+`time bash -c "./fpga_app -d /dev/uio4 | md5sum"`  Check from dmesg what is your uio device.<br>
 This runs the application and checks the result against known results (not known, sorry).
-It should return `955afbd80fb573545ce168c0f81341dd` in about 25.5 secs.
+It should return `b801c5865a09c447291e70db5e7c4e35` in about 25.5 secs.